Personal Statement for Graduate School

-You need to provide a sequential overview of your journey until the recent point in time.
-This will allow the readers to understand how gradually you have made progress and become aware of your self-worth.
+You need to provide a sequential overview of your journey until a recent point in time.
+This will allow the readers to understand how you have gradually made progress and become aware of your self-worth.
 You might consider the following questions while narrating the story:

-- What fascinated you to take an interest in this field?
-How long have you been related to this field?
+- What moved you to take an interest in this field?
+How long have you been involved in it?

 - How did you approach an expert in this field?
-Which assignments, classes, training, internships, work experiences, and projects have helped you attain skills and knowledge of the relevant field?
+Which assignments, classes, training, internships, work experiences, and projects have helped you attain skills and knowledge in the relevant field?

 - Where do you want to see yourself in this specific domain in the years to come?
-How do you plan to do so?
+How do you plan to achieve this?

 - What gaps did you figure out in the field?
-How do you plan to contribute and overcome those gaps?
+How do you plan to overcome those gaps?

-You don’t need to include every detail of your experience and projects in the related field.
-Such details might help write a CV, but not for a personal statement.
+You do not need to include every detail of your experience and projects in the related field.
+Such details might help write a CV, but not a personal statement.

 Try to be precise and relevant to the subject you want to discuss.
-Besides, demonstrate your personal growth by sharing how gradually you have developed certain skills/strengths and overcome weaknesses.
+Also, demonstrate your personal growth by sharing how you have gradually developed certain skills/strengths and overcome weaknesses.

-If you have faced many difficulties in your academic career, it would be ideal to portray them as a strength.
-This will show how strong your character is and the way you handled yourself in difficult times.
+If you have faced many difficulties in your academic career, it would be ideal to portray them as strengths.
+Explaining how you handled yourself in difficult times will show how strong your character is.

-Writing a personal statement is a great opportunity to present noble traits like persistence, perseverance and a strong character.
+Writing a personal statement is a great opportunity to present noble traits like persistence, perseverance, and strong character.
 You can further share:

 - Social and economic obstacles you faced in your academic career.
 Show how these experiences can contribute to getting unique and better results.

-- You can share how you dealt with certain issues while you were in a job, group project or maybe during your classes.
-Further, you can state why you had low grades and how you overcame those flaws.
+- How you dealt with certain issues while you were in a job, group project, or maybe during your classes.
+Further, you can state why you had low grades and how you overcame those difficulties.

-The main objective is not to highlight your weaknesses and flaws but to portray and represent them as an opportunity for learning and a positive attitude.
+The main objective is not to highlight your weaknesses and flaws but to portray and represent them as opportunities for learning and taking on a positive attitude.

 If you are going to apply for a Ph.D. or a research-based degree, it is better to demonstrate your knowledge about the field.

-- Show how passionate you have regarded the subject.
+- Show how passionately you have regarded the subject.
 What achievements have you made with your knowledge of the field?

 - Discuss any specific points you want to explore.
-Explain what prior knowledge do you have and why it is necessary?
+Explain what prior knowledge you have and why it is necessary.

-- You can relate to how your interests match the topic chosen.
+- You can demonstrate how your interests match the topic chosen.
 You can also mention any pioneer or virtuoso who inspires you in your area of study and show your desire to work with that person.

 If you are looking to apply for a professional degree, you should clearly highlight your goals.
-Here you must also discuss your practical approach towards your goals and how it can help you achieve your goals.
+Here you must also discuss your practical approach towards your objectives and how it can help you achieve them.
 You should clearly mention your goals, no matter which career phase you are confronting.

-- If you have any prior experience in this profession, you should discuss how this program can take you to the next level in your professional career.
+- If you have any prior experience in this profession, you should discuss how this programme can take you to the next level in your professional career.

-- Discuss how your goals have driven you to change your career options, explain what made you change your professional line and how the previous profession can help you succeed in this field.
+- Discuss how your goals have driven you to change your career options.
+Explain what made you change your professional line, and how your previous profession can help you succeed in this field.

-- If you are among those who have just started your career, you can develop the reasons for how this program can help you learn the necessary techniques and guidelines for achieving the first milestone of your career.
+- If you are among those who have just started a career, you can develop the reasons for how this programme can help you learn the necessary techniques and guidelines for achieving the first milestone of your career.

-While showcasing any of the career options discussed above, make sure you demonstrate that you have spent ample time in deciding the career path and you are going to own it in the future.
+While showcasing any of the career options discussed above, make sure you demonstrate that you have spent ample time in selecting a career path, and that you are going to own it in the future.

 Personal Statement for Graduate School Example

-Whilst I was doing my house job, a patient in the Intensive Care Unit (ICU) was admitted to getting the appendectomy procedure.
-I was interested in the surgery.
-Thus, I inquired if I could be a part of the surgery; however, I was refused politely as I was not directly involved with that particular patient.
+Whilst I was doing my house job, a patient in the Intensive Care Unit (ICU) was admitted for an appendectomy procedure.
+I was interested in the surgery, so I inquired whether I could be a part of the operation.
+However, I was refused politely as I was not directly involved with that particular patient.
 I was granted permission to inspect the patient, so I had to accept the decision.

-It was a lengthy procedure because it involved excessive complications in the case,e so I was forced to think that will I ever be able to perform surgeries that involve so many risks and complexities.
-Moreover, at that certain moment,t I asked myself – do I really want to do this for the rest of my life?
+It was a lengthy procedure because it involved excessive complications in the case.
+It forced me to wonder if I would ever be able to perform surgeries that involve so many risks and complexities.
+Moreover, at that certain moment, I asked myself – do I really want to do this for the rest of my life?

-When I observed the Chief Resident performing the surgery so effortlessly and masterfully by keeping in mind all the complexities and risks, I had the answer to my self-raised question.
-I decided spontaneously that I want to pursue a successful career in general surgery.
+When I observed the Chief Resident performing the surgery so effortlessly and masterfully while keeping in mind all the complexities and risks, I had the answer to my self-raised question.
+I decided spontaneously that I wanted to pursue a successful career in general surgery.

-One of many things that entice me to become a general surgeon is to have a lifetime of hands-on experience to cure illness by surgery.
-Not a single other occupations have driven me insane to the point that I cannot see myself adopting any other career.
+One of many things that entice me to become a general surgeon is having a lifetime of hands-on experience to cure illness through surgery.
+No other occupations have driven me so insane to the point that I cannot see myself adopting any other career.

-I have always wondered if the gift that life bestows upon human beings and was always hopeful that I would get to know about it one day.
-Coming from a background where I have seen women adopting domestic roles instead of having aspiring careers.
+I have always wondered about the gift that life bestows upon human beings and was always hopeful that I would get to know about it one day.
+I come from a background where I have seen women adopting domestic roles instead of having aspiring careers.

-I have been involved in different volunteer programs, certifications, and conference,s which have provided me with the necessary exposure, experience, and perspective regarding the people and their needs in the collective environment.
+I have been involved in different volunteer programmes, certifications, and conferences, which have provided me with the necessary exposure, experience, and perspective regarding people and their needs in the collective environment.

-Volunteering for different causes such as the Allergic Rhinitis awareness campaign, Breast Cancer awareness campaign, and Diabetes in Children campaign have made me compassionate and realize my passion for helping the people in need by pursuing my general surgery career.
+I volunteered for different causes such as the Allergic Rhinitis Awareness Campaign, the Breast Cancer Awareness Campaign, and the Diabetes in Children Campaign.
+They have made me compassionate, and I realise my passion for helping people in need by pursuing my general surgery career.

-I want to pursue my career as a general surgeon by excelling as a skilled surgeon and being a mentor for aspiring students who want to pursue the same occupation and contribute to their partition a healthier and safe society.
+I want to pursue my career as a general surgeon by excelling as a skilled surgeon and being a mentor for aspiring students who want to pursue the same occupation and contribute their part towards a healthier and safer society.